You only need to look at the provençal landscape to understand at once why its cheese is so special.

 Book a low-cost private taxi transfer with HolidayTaxis.com: the smarter way to arrive.

-Gouiran gets frequent requests from people who like the idea of becoming a goatherd, and trained one young man who seemed keen but then met a woman who baulked at the lifestyle.
-"You need an understanding wife," he says.
+He gets frequent requests from people who like the idea of becoming a goatherd, and trained one young man who seemed keen at first but then met a woman who baulked at the lifestyle.
+"You need an understanding wife," Gouiran says.

 He also writes poems and humorous songs praising the beauties of Provence, some of which he has recorded on two CDs.
 His novel, L'Or des Collines (Gold From The Hills), is set partly in 500 BC and tells the epic saga of a dynasty of goatherds and their "mad passion" for their calling over a period of 26 centuries.
 Another of his books is a cultural history of goat-keeping.